Close Banner

 Our single most important tip is to arrive early, especially during summer.
 Arrive at all parks before opening and ride your popular attractions in the first hour or two before the lines get too long.
 Be sure to double-check the park opening times (which you can see on our Crowd Calendar) because they can and do change.

-Arriving early also helps with parking, if you plan to drive, as the parking lots fill up quickly during peak seasons.
-You don't want to lose valuable park time waiting in a long line at the parking toll plaza, so try to head over ahead of park opening.
+Arriving early also helps with parking, especially if you plan to drive, as the parking lots can fill up during peak seasons.
 Trams are available at the parking lots of all four theme parks.

 4. Follow Our Park Plans and Download Our App

-We recommend at the very least that you have an idea of which attractions you want to visit in the parks and know what you want to prioritize.
+We recommend that, at the very least, you have an idea of which attractions you want to visit in the parks and know what you want to prioritize.
 We offer park plans for all of the Disney World, Universal Orlando Resort and SeaWorld Orlando theme parks so that you can experience the most in-demand attractions with the shortest lines first.
-Download the printable park plans from our site before you go, or use our app to follow or customize our plans!
-You can also use our free app for iPhone to check wait times for rides nearby instead of having to traverse the park.
-Plus, we have a summer-specific plan here on the blog!
+Download the printable park plans from our site before you go.
+You can also use our free iPhone app to check nearby ride wait times instead of having to traverse the park.

 5. Pack with Purpose